Ziad-Elshrief/LeetCode_PS/README.md

-# LeetCode_PS
+# LeetCode Solutions
-my solutions to some of LeetCode problems
+The solutions are organized depending on the language